Customization

 import { useTheme } from '@vaneui/ui';

-VaneUI includes themes for all components:
+VaneUI includes themes for all components.

 ThemeProvider Props